Skip to content

 CREATE awarded $4.6M for research on AI risks, opportunities for people with disabilities

-September 10, 2024 CREATE will be leading a Rehabilitation Engineering Research Center (RERC) on participatory, assistive, inclusive, and responsible use of AI technology, funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), a program of the Administration for Community Living, U.S. Department of Health and Human Services.
-The interdisciplinary team of researchers involved with this RERC come from the College of Engineering, the Allen School of Computer Science and Engineering, the Information School, Disability Studies, and…
+September 10, 2024 For some time now, CREATE researchers have been exploring these pressing questions.
+And now, CREATE will be leading a Rehabilitation Engineering Research Center (RERC) on participatory, assistive, inclusive, and responsible use of AI technology, funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), a program of the Administration for Community Living, U.S. Department of Health and Human Services.
+The interdisciplinary team of researchers involved with this RERC come from the College of Engineering, the Allen…

 Feldner team funded to study health outcomes